 PGR14.3 Regulations about the final assessment process for postgraduate research degrees

-PGR14.3.1R A candidate for PhD, MPhil or Professional Doctorate is assessed by a panel of at least two and normally not more than three examiners, of whom at least one must be an external examiner and one an internal examiner.
-Candidates for MPhil and DPhil by publication are assessed by two external examiners.
+PGR14.3.1R A candidate for PhD, MPhil or Professional Doctorate is normally assessed by a panel of two examiners, of whom one must be an external examiner and one an internal examiner.
+All candidates for doctoral or MPhil awards, including DPhil/MPhil by publication, who are members of permanent staff at UWE Bristol or an affiliated academic institution, or otherwise defined in UWE Bristol procedures, are examined by two examiners who are external to the University, or external to the relevant affiliated academic institution where appropriate.
+An internal examiner will not normally be required in such cases.

 PGR14.3.2R The final assessment has two parts: